cwrc/CWRC-WriterBase/README.md

 Also look at our [development docs](https://github.com/jchartrand/CWRC-Writer-Dev-Docs]).

+Basically you'll need to create two objects with the following APIs:

+#### Storage object API

+load(writer)

+save(writer)

+where 'writer' is the writer object (i.e., the object defined in the [API](#writer-object) section.

+The storage object for GitHub is implemented here:  [cwrc-git-dialogs](https://github.com/jchartrand/cwrc-git-dialogs)

+Each method spawns a diaglog (bootstrap in our case) that prompts the user to load or save.
+Because load(writer) and save(writer) are passed an instance of the CWRC writer object, all of the methods defined below in [API](#writer-object) are available, to allow get and set of the XML in the writer.

+We also define an authenticate method on our cwrc-git-dialogs object to handle the Oauth authentication of GitHub.
+You may implement your authentication however you like.
+If you want to follow our approach you can see it here: [https://github.com/jchartrand/CWRC-GitWriter/blob/master/src/js/app.js] where we authenticate before instantiating the CWRC-WriterBase.

+#### Entity Lookup API

+Defined and implemented here:  [https://github.com/jchartrand/CWRC-PublicEntityDialogs]

 ## Layout

 The layout of the CWRC-Writer can be modified from a configuration file.